jobailey/dice-simulator/README.md

 # Dice Simulator

 ## Purpose
 To work on my goal to become familiar with Python 3, I decided to program a dice simulator.
 This allowed me to work with **while loops** to understand Python 3's conditional statements.
-The **input** statement is used to allow for the user to
+The **input** statement takes user entries as an argument for decision-making.

 ## Usage
 __Python Standard Libraries__